 Practice yoga: Make a routine to practice yoga regularly for physical well-being as well as inner peace.
 Yoga also helps in naturally balancing the hormone levels and thus support in healing the disease.

 Plan for distraction from pain: For anticipated flair-ups of pain, you can always plan for the ideas of coping beforehand with your guardian/caregiver.
 Ideas, like planning a spa visit, avoiding outside foods, or watching a movie, can help to relax and distract your mind away from pain.
 Try to organize events and activities in your house to avoid getting uncomfortable.

 Consult a psychiatrist: Consulting a specialist or a counselor is always an overhead advantage for coping with endometriosis.
 Psychiatrists can teach you to the distinct ways to distract your mind from pain, control your mood swings, and maintain a positive state of mind.

 Share and communicate: Communication with your close ones and sharing awareness can be supportive at times.
 Make sure you educate your close friends, family, coaches or close ones with information about endometriosis.
 Your friends, colleagues, and family members can only help if they are aware of your condition.

 Educate yourself: There are many alternative therapies which are used extensively to manage endometriosis.
 Acupuncture and massage with or without heat are also known to be helpful in few women with pelvic pain.
 Complementary therapies for pain management include surgery, medication, and a combination of both.
-Consult you gynecologist and educate yourself about these therapies and identify the most suitable for you.
+Consult your gynaecologist and educate yourself about these therapies and identify the most suitable for you.